gauge-labs/analogia/README.md

 ## Stay up-to-date

-Analogia officially launched our first version of Analogia on July 08, 2024 and we've shipped a ton since then.
+Analogia officially launched our first version of Analogia on June 11, 2025 and we've shipped a ton since then.
 Watch releases of this repository to be notified of future updates, and you can follow along with us on [LinkedIn](https://www.linkedin.com/company/onlook-dev) or [Medium](https://medium.com/@analogia) where we write a weekly newsletter.

 <!-- ![Starproject](https://github.com/user-attachments/assets/07742b21-dd98-4be3-b6a6-13d8132af398) -->